Pine Log Mountain: Recreation and Uses

-Significance
+Pine Log Wildlife Management Area

 Pine Log lies within the exurban reaches of Atlanta's metropolitan area.
 The sprawling urban landscape of the city makes this wilderness a refuge for wildlife.
 Currently, its conservation is significant as a state-managed habitat roughly at 14054 acre.
 Although the peak is just outside protected boundaries, it is the second-highest point in metro Atlanta, behind adjacent Bear Mountain.
 The county seat of Bartow, Cartersville, claims Vineyard and Pine mountains, which are protected and offer views of Pine Log to the north.
 The Etowah River flows through these peaks and upstream forms Lake Allatoona.

+The Pine Log Wildlife Management Area (WMA) is located primarily in northern Bartow County, Georgia.
+Spanning approximately 14,134 acres, it is a privately owned tract that has been leased and used as a WMA by the Georgia DNR for over 40 years.
+As of recent reports, the property has been placed on the market for sale, prompting discussions among state officials, conservation groups, and local residents regarding the future of the area.

+Ecological Significance

+Pine Log Mountain and its surrounding WMA occupy a critical ecological nexus at the boundaries of the Blue Ridge, Piedmont, and Ridge and Valley ecoregions.
+This unique location makes it the only ecoregion within the Atlanta metropolitan area that still falls within the Appalachian foothills.
+According to the Northwest Georgia Regional Commission’s Developments of Regional Impact (DRI) assessment, potential rezoning or development in this area may negatively impact habitat for species protected under Georgia’s Endangered Wildlife Act and the U.S. Endangered Species Act.